 - the ‘Declaration of relationship for COVID-19 entry ban exemption’ form

 - proof of your relationship

 The border control officers will use these documents to determine whether your partner meets all the conditions.
-Your partner must also have a valid travel document (in Dutch) and, if necessary, a visa (see below).
+Your partner must also have a valid travel document (link in Dutch) and, if necessary, a visa (see below).

 Your partner is advised to travel to the Netherlands directly, by plane or other form of transport, and not to travel via other EU countries or Schengen countries.
 Travelling via these countries may mean that your partner is unable to continue their journey to the Netherlands on the grounds of the arrangement for partners in long-distance relationships.

 Short-stay visa (up to 90 days)

 Your partner may need a short-stay visa for a stay in the Netherlands of up to 90 days.
 This depends on your partner’s nationality.

 When applying for this visa the authorities will check whether your partner meets the conditions for the arrangement for partners in long-distance relationships.
 For this you need to submit the completed ‘Declaration of relationship for COVID-19 entry ban exemption’ form and proof of your relationship.